Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Numerical method and results

 In \autoref{fig_detect}, we present our main result.
 Here, we show the contour plot of $\Delta\Phi$ in the $(\chi, C_Q)$ plane for $\ha=0.3$ (left panel), $\ha=0.6$ (middle panel) and $\ha=0.9$ (right panel).
 Here, we fix the mass ratio as $q=10^{-4}$.
-As discussed earlier, the value of the SIQM parameter $C_Q$ for Kerr black holes is 1, whereas it can take values $\sim 2-20$ for neutron stars and $\sim 10-150$ for boson stars.
+As discussed earlier, the SIQM parameter $C_Q$ for Kerr black holes is 1, whereas it can take values $\sim 2-20$ for neutron stars and $\sim 10-150$ for boson stars.
 It can also take negative values for gravastar \cite{Uchikata:2015yma}.
-Thus, we vary SIQM parameter in the range $C_Q\in(0,150)$.
+Thus, we vary the SIQM parameter in the range $C_Q\in(0,150)$.

-The maximum value of secondary's spin parameter $\chi_{\textrm{max}}$ depends on the nature of the object.
-For Kerr black holes, the spin parameter is restricted by the Kerr bound $\chi\leq \chi_{\textrm{max}}=1$.
+The maximum value of the secondary's spin parameter $\chi_{\textrm{max}}$ depends on the nature of the object.
+For Kerr black holes, the spin parameter is restricted by the Kerr bound $\chi\leq \chi_{\textrm{max, Kerr}}\equiv 1$.
 However, for objects like neutron stars and white dwarfs, $\chi_{\textrm{max}}$ depends on the mass-shedding limit.
-Beyond this limit, the centripetal force on the particles at the star's surface surpasses the gravitational pull and the star becomes unstable.
+Beyond this limit, the centripetal force on the particles at the star's surface surpasses the gravitational pull, and the star becomes unstable.
 This puts a limit on the angular velocity ($\Omega_{\textrm{max}}=\beta \sqrt{m_s/R^3}$) of the rotating star and consequently on its spin parameter \cite{PhysRevD.67.024005}

-where $I=\alpha m_s R^2$ is moment of inertia of the object and $ R$ is its radius.
-The parameter $\alpha$ and $\beta$ (so does their product $j=\alpha\beta$) depends on the polytropic index $n$.
+where $m_s$ is the mass and $I=\alpha m_s R^2$ is the moment of inertia of the object, and $ R$ is its radius.
+The parameter $\alpha$ and $\beta$ depends on the stellar model.
+For instance, we get $\alpha=0.2045 ~(0.11804)$ and $\beta=0.5365~(0.46111)$ for isolated, self-gravitating fluid model with polytropic index $n=1.5~(2.5)$ \cite{Lai:1993ve, 1994ApJ...420..811L}.
 As can be seen from the above equation, $\chi_{\textrm{max}}$ depends strongly on the mass-radius relation of the object.
 Most of the neutron star mass-radius relation models estimates $\chi_{\textrm{max}}\approx 0.7$ \cite{mass_shedding, Lo_2011}.
-However, for white dwarfs, $R$ strongly depends on the mass of the object.
-Using the analytic approximation of the mass-radius relation of a white dwarf given in \cite{1972ApJ...175..417N},
+The fastest-spinning millisecond pulsar J1748+2446ad has a rotational frequency of 716 Hz \cite{Hessels:2006ze}.
+It has been noted that the spin parameter of this pulsar can be as large as $\chi\sim 0.5$, depending on its mass and equation of state \cite{Stein:2013ofa}.
+By taking its mass and radius as $m_s=2M_\odot$ and $R=16$ km \cite{Hessels:2006ze}, we find that value of the spin parameter for this object is $\chi=0.43707$.
+Here, we use $\alpha=0.237+0.674 ~(m_s/R)+4.48~ (m_s/R)^4$ following \cite{Lattimer:2004nj}.